 The Naval War College Board of Advisors is a ten member federal advisory subcommittee providing guidance on matters pertaining to the NWC and its Navy’s Professional Military Education Continuum; Leadership Development & Professional Ethics Education Programs; and Combat Readiness Education.
 The Board, comprised of senior defense, intelligence, academia, and strategists reports to the Overarching Board.

 The non-federal membership composition of the Board of Advisors has been carefully selected to ensure balanced, independent perspectives representing several relevant communities, including Academia, the Armed Forces, National Security, International Relations, and Operational Research.

 |Honorable Christopher Jehn is an Independent Consultant specializing in the fields of corporate management; military affairs; strategic human resources management; and federal government relations.
 He served previously as the Vice President of government programs for Cray, Inc. and was the Assistant Director for National Security of the U.S. Congressional Budget Office.
 During the Bush Administration, he served as the Assistant Secretary of Defense for Force Management and Personnel responsible for policy and oversight of the recruiting, training, compensation, support, and management of the then more than three million military and civilian personnel in the Department.
 Prior to this appointment, he was Vice President and Director of the Marine Corps Operations Analysis Group at the Center for Naval Analyses.
 Honorable Christopher Jehn was educated at Beloit College and the University of Chicago and was a National Merit Scholar.
 He was a University Fellow at the University of Chicago.|

 There is one Federal member of the Naval War College Board of Advisors Subcommittee.
-This is the Director, Military Personnel Plans and Policy (OPNAV N13).
+This is the Deputy Chief of Naval Operations (Manpower, Personnel, Training and Education) (N1).